nmshd/documentation/_docs_use-cases/use-case-transport-upload-own-file.md

 - `mimetype` of the respective file.
 - Optionally, `expiresAt` can be specified, which describes the ISODateTime the File expires.
 - Optionally, a `title` can be provided for the File.
-- Optional `description` of the File.
+- Optionally, a `description` can be provided for the File.
+- Optionally, `tags` can be provided for the File.

 ## On Success